jpverkamp/blog/content/reviews/movies/Stargate/Stargate SG-1/16 - Stargate Continuum.md

 - Jonathan Glassner
 reviews/year: 2008
 ---
-That was a far better movie (in my opinion) than {{<crosslink "Stargate: The Ark of Truth">}}.
+That was a far better movie (in my opinion) than [[Stargate: The Ark of Truth]]().
 It basically felt like a slightly higher budget two part episode (although those already tended to be good) of the series and actually gave a chance to say goodbye to a few more people: In particularly Ba'al (RIP) and O'Neill, who really needed it.
 Not to mention a callback to the real villains of the show: The Goa'uld.

 In a nutshell, Ba'al is caught about about to be extracted.
 He sets up some time travel shenanigans and people start to vanish and everything changes.
 It's a story we've seen before (both time travel and parallel worlds which this feels more like), but it's generally an enjoyable one.